CompTIA Security+

 Source: CompTIA IT Salary Research 2024

-Study time varies: 4-6 weeks with IT background, 6-8 weeks with some security exposure, 10-12 weeks for complete beginners.
+Study time varies: 4 to 6 weeks with IT background, 6 to 8 weeks with some security exposure, 10 to 12 weeks for complete beginners.
+A structured bootcamp typically covers Security+ material in 8 to 12 weeks of evening study alongside the broader curriculum.

 Intermediate security analyst certification for threat detection, analysis, and response.
 Bridge the gap between Security+ and advanced certifications.